What You Need to Know

 You can choose to supplement your coverage to help with out-of-pocket costs.
 Medicare Supplement insurance (or Medigap) is offered by private insurers.
 It helps to pay the Part A and Part B annual deductibles.
 It also covers extended hospital stays and the 20% portion of expenses Part B does not pay (or coinsurance).

 You can join an optional prescription drug plan (Medicare Part D) if you want drug coverage.

-Medicare Advantage (MA) is a government-regulated all-in-one alternative to Original Medicare.
+Medicare Advantage, also known as Medicare Part C, is a government-regulated all-in-one alternative to Original Medicare.
 It covers almost everything Original Medicare does, plus some extra benefits.
-Most MA plans include prescription drug coverage (Medicare Part D).
+Most Medicare Advantage plans include prescription drug coverage.
 MA is offered by many private insurance carriers.
 You will likely need to use the doctors in the plan’s network.

 Medicare Part D